Get started:

 If your car falls under Category S or N, things are different.
 Your insurer may sell it back to you or a third party.
 These cars can be repaired and put back on the road, often selling for less than similar cars without a write-off history.

-Before buying back a check car write off, always check the repairs have been done properly!
+Before buying a written off car, always check to make sure that the repairs have been done properly!

 FAQs